hjsilka/Journey_Through_the_Stars/documentation.md

 # Challenges:
 During development, I faced several challenges:

--Figuring out how to use many different py files and classes together\n -Struggling more than expected with the mini-game button, which I thought \n
+- Figuring out how to use many different py files and classes together
-    would be an easier part, since I already had my button class and\n also made the main menu buttons.
+- Struggling more than expected with the mini-game button, which I thought would be an easier part, since I already had my button class and also made the main menu buttons.
--In general, I think I was a little too optimistic when I said the game
-    should feature multiple mini-games and really underestimated how complex the overall project actually turned out to be.
+- In general, I think I was a little too optimistic when I said the game should feature multiple mini-games and really underestimated how complex the overall project actually turned out to be.
--The unexpected complexity of the game is also why the mini-game turned
-    out fairly simple at the end
+- The unexpected complexity of the game is also why the mini-game turned out fairly simple at the end
--I didn’t realize my project was missing .gitignore until weeks after starting,
-    and accidentally committed unnecessary files.
+- I didn’t realize my project was missing .gitignore until weeks after starting, and accidentally committed unnecessary files.
 This taught me how important it is to set up the project properly from the start.

 # Future improvements and limitations
--The game currently only includes one mini-game
+- The game currently only includes one mini-game
--After visiting a planet, the prince currently
-    always returns to the Lamplighter’s planet
+- After visiting a planet, the prince currently always returns to the Lamplighter’s planet
--At first, I didn't commit to GitHub often enough.
+- At first, I didn't commit to GitHub often enough.
     I improved on this later, but I know I can do even better.
--It would be great to expand the mini-game - highscore/win/lose system?
+- It would be great to expand the mini-game - highscore/win/lose system?
--The planets could be more interactive with
-    dialogue or other things.
+- The planets could be more interactive with dialogue or other things.
--Even with the planet base class, there was still
-    some repeated code (like the draw_multiline_text method).
+- Even with the planet base class, there was still some repeated code (like the draw_multiline_text method).